 The most important thing to consider when planning for a solar eclipse isn’t your location within the path of totality, your distance to the centerline, or even the weather.
 It’s eye safety.
 If you attempt to view an eclipse incorrectly, there’s a really great chance your souvenir of the eclipse will be irreparable eye damage or even blindness.
 We all want to make lifelong memories on August 21, but those memories should be indelibly imprinted onto our minds, not our retinas.

 Unfortunately, the media sometimes neglects to mention the importance of solar eclipse eye safety and occasionally they even unwittingly provide incorrect or dangerous information.
 Recently, one of the largest media companies in the world suggested that people should use sunglasses to view the eclipse on August 21.
-Of course, ordinary sunglasses are never safe to use for direct solar viewing.
+Of course, ordinary or polorized sunglasses are never safe to use for eclipse viewing.
 Another media outlet encouraged readers to get their binoculars ready for the eclipse and never mentioned the fact that optical devices like cameras, binoculars, and telescopes need specially designed solar filters that fit snugly on the front end (the Sun side) of the device.
 Attempting to view an eclipse with an unfiltered optical device is like holding a magnifying glass to your eye while focusing direct sunlight through the lens.
 No, you definitely don’t want to do that.

 Our hope is that as we get closer to August 21, the media will take the subject of eye safety more seriously and communicate the proper and safe way to view a solar eclipse as carefully and unambiguously as possible.
 Too many eyes are at risk not to get this information right every single time.
 In the meantime, here’s what you need to know to stay safe on August 21:

-Use Eclipse Safety Glasses
+Use Eclipse Safety Glasses or Viewers

 Be Wary of Phony Glasses

 Unless a product has been specifically designed for safe solar viewing and has been certified as meeting international standards for such products, it’s best to assume that a device, method, or instrument is unsafe.
 Don’t risk it!
-Items such as regular sunglasses, smoked glass, exposed film, medical x-rays, homemade filters, and many others are all unsafe.
+Items such as regular or polarized sunglasses, smoked glass, exposed film, medical x-rays, homemade filters, and many others are all unsafe.
 You can use welder’s glass to view an eclipse, but it must be #14 welder’s glass; any rating below #14 is not safe.
 It’s also safe to view an eclipse using indirect methods, such as projecting an image of the eclipsed Sun onto a white screen.
 Search online for “pinhole projector” and follow the instructions provided by a trusted organization like NASA to make your own.

 Protect Your Eyes Before and After Totality